MicrosoftDocs/azure-docs/articles/azure-functions/functions-create-first-function-powershell.md

 > [!NOTE]
 > Remember to remove any calls to `Wait-Debugger` before you publish your functions to Azure.

-> [!NOTE]
+>
-> Creating a Function App in Azure will only prompt for Function App name.
+> Creating a function app in Azure only prompts for your function app name.
+Other values are defined for you.
-> Set azureFunctions.advancedCreation to true to be prompted for all other values.
+> Set `azureFunctions.advancedCreation` to `true` to be prompted for all other values.

 [!INCLUDE [functions-publish-project-vscode](../../includes/functions-publish-project-vscode.md)]